ahmadtaquee/thyroid-classification-deployment/README.md

 Code is written in Python 3.7.
 If you don't have python installed on your system, click here https://www.python.org/downloads/ to install.

-- Create virtual environment - conda create -n myenv python=3.7
+- Create virtual environment: conda create -n myenv python=3.7
-- Activate the environment - conda activate myenv
+- Activate the environment: conda activate myenv
-- Install the packages - pip install -r requirements.txt
+- Install the packages: pip install -r requirements.txt
-- Run the app - python main.py
+- Run the app: python main.py

 # Data Collection

-Thyroid Disease Data Set from UCI Machine Learning Repository
+The dataset is collected from UCI Machine Learning Repository, "Thyroid Disease Detection"

 # Model Creation and Evaluation